What is hereditary hemochromatosis?

 Hemochromatosis is usually discovered during a medical examination through a routine blood test.
 In addition to a complete medical history and physical examination, diagnostic procedures for hemochromatosis may include the following:

-- Iron levels - People with hemochromatosis have higher levels of iron in their blood.
+- Iron level test (people with hemochromatosis have higher levels of iron in their blood)

-- Ferritin levels - Ferritin is a protein in the blood that increases when iron stores in the body increase.
+- Ferritin levels test: Ferritin is a protein in the blood that increases when iron stores in the body increase.
 It rises most significantly when iron levels are quite high.